DEV-learn-co-students/rainbowfish-batchy-batch-0/README.md

 Some times, at the end of an experiment, we learn something.
 This is not one of those times.

-If only, if only... please
+If only, if only the fish swam